Spirit duplicator: Design

 The duplicator uses two-ply "spirit masters", also called "master sheets".
-The first sheet can be typed, drawn, or written upon.
+The first sheet can be typed, drawn on, or written on.
 The second sheet is coated with a layer of wax that has been impregnated with one of a variety of colorants.
 The pressure of writing or typing on the first sheet transfers the colored wax from the second sheet to the shiny, coated back side of the first sheet, producing a mirror image.
 This produces the same result as a sheet of carbon paper put in backwards.
-The two sheets are then separated, and the first sheet is fastened onto the drum of the machine, with the back side facing out, acting as a printing plate.
+The two sheets are then separated, and the first sheet is fastened to the machine drum with the back side facing out, serving as a printing plate.

 There is no separate ink used in spirit duplication, as the wax transferred to the back side of the first sheet contains the ink.
 As the paper to be printed moves through the printer, the solvent is spread across each sheet by an absorbent wick.
 When the solvent-impregnated paper comes into contact with the back side of the first sheet, it dissolves just enough of the pigmented wax to print the image onto the paper as it goes under the printing drum.
 One master can produce 40 or so good copies; after that, the copies gradually become paler as the colored wax is used up.

 The usual wax color was aniline purple (mauve), a cheap, moderately durable pigment that provided good contrast, but masters were also manufactured in red, green, blue, and black, as well as the hard-to-find orange, yellow, and brown.
 All except black reproduced in pastel shades: pink, mint, sky blue, and so on.